Statistics · Updated Apr 2026

 Let's break it down!

-Prospect segmentation
+Prospect Segmentation

-They didn’t want to get in touch with just any tourist office.
+They didn't want to get in touch with just any tourist office.
 They decided to narrow it down to a specific region in France and to exclude ski resorts since those would require their own specific campaign and content.
+[HBR]

-Personalized emails and content
+Personalized Emails and Content

-We usually recommend to set up 5 steps… our customer did 9- yeah perseverance!
-But it didn’t get that far since most customers replied within the first 2 emails.
+We usually recommend to set up 5 steps... our customer did 9 -- yeah, perseverance!
+But it didn't get that far since most customers replied within the first 2 emails.

 Let's check those out!